jasonumiker/eks-well-architected/README.md

 This set of best practices is focused on adopting approaches that provide fast feedback on quality and achieve rapid recovery from changes that do not have desired outcomes.
 Using these practices mitigates the impact of issues introduced through the deployment of changes.

-Things that both Kubernetes and AWS have in common here are that:
+Things that both an EKS/Kubernetes and AWS-native approach have in common here are that:
 * You should plan for unsuccessful deployments
 * Deployments should be automated
 * There should be automated testing to determine if deployments are successful